 The Organization disaggregates therapy revenue by payor.
 All revenue from contracts with customers is disaggregated based on the timing of satisfaction of performance obligations.
-This level of detail provides useful information pertaining to how the Organization generates revenue by significant revenue stream.
+This level of detail provides useful information pertaining to how the Organization generates revenue by significant revenue stream and by specialty.